San Jose Youth Symphony: Tours

 Every other year, the Phil conducts an international tour.
 During the usually-two-week-long trip, the musicians are given the chance to visit important monuments and buildings, spend some time with renowned soloists and ambassadors, and perform in some of the most prestigious concert halls in the world.
 Often the Phil also combines with the countries' youth orchestras to perform massive joined concerts.
 Past tours have taken place in Ireland, Belgium, Germany, Poland, Austria, the Czech Republic, Japan, and Spain.
 In the summer of 2009, the Philharmonic was the first California-based youth orchestra to tour South America, namely the countries of Chile and Argentina.
 In the summer of 2011, the Phil visited Italy, Austria, and Germany.
-The highlight of this tour was their concert at the world-renowned Mozarteum in Salzburg.
+The highlight of this tour was their concert at the world-renowned Mozarteum concert hall in Salzburg.
 In the summer of 2019, they visited Montevideo, Uruguay, as well as Buenos Aires and Rosario, Argentina.
-The Phil had the opportunity to perform in the world famous, Teatro Colón.
+The Phil had the opportunity to perform at the Teatro Colón.